Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

   The value object makes the intent clear,
   Even with shorter variable names.

-  For example, the `country` variable.
+  For example, the `country` variable:
   There is no need to elaborately call it `countryCode`,
-  To communicate the intent of it holding a country code and not,
+  To communicate the intent of it holding a country code,
-  For example, a full country name.
+  And not for example, a full country name.

 - ### Validation